We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 If there's a concern about middle or outer ear function, bone conduction testing may be used.
 It bypasses the outer and middle ear, sending sounds directly to the inner ear through a special device placed on the bone behind the ear.

 Children's hearing tests are tailored to their developmental stage and specific needs.
 They are designed to be non-invasive and often engaging for the child.
-Early and regular hearing screenings are essential, as early detection and intervention can have a significant impact on a child's speech, language, and overall development.
+Early and regular hearing screenings are essential, as early detection and intervention can significantly impact a child's speech, language, and overall development.
 If hearing issues are suspected, a pediatric audiologist will have the expertise to choose the appropriate tests and interventions for the child.

-If you are looking to get your child tested for hearing loss, the best thing that you can do is speak to your doctor and seek out the best possible audiologist to help!
+If you want to get your child tested for hearing loss, the best thing you can do is speak to your doctor and seek out the best possible audiologist to help!
 You and they deserve all the possible help that you can get!

 Written by: